chelseajaculina/lab2-uber-eats/README.md

 A prototype of Uber Eats web app using Django backend and React frontend.
 This project lets users browse and order food from restaurants, manage profiles, etc.

-This project part 2 enhances the Lab 1 Uber Eats prototype by containerizing services, orchestrating them with Kubernetes, integrating Kafka for asynchronous messaging, deploying the application to AWS, and using Redux for state management.
+This project part 2 enhances the Lab 1 Uber Eats prototype by containerizing services, orchestrating them with Kubernetes, integrating Kafka for asynchronous messaging, deploying the application to Docker and using Redux for state management.

 ## Features ##
  ### Backend ###